top of page

 • Attacking the enemy’s deck will earn you 1 point (as well as discarding the top card of their deck).

-• If your enemy goes to draw a card from their deck but fails to do so because they have no cards left in their deck; you earn 5 points.
+• If your enemy would draw a card from their deck but fails to do so because they have no cards left in their deck; you earn 5 points.
+This includes the draw at the start of their turn.

 Deck Building

-Your deck must have enough cards to be a total between 40 and 60 deck points.
+Your deck must have a total number of cards between 40 and 60.

 • Bronze cards are worth 1 deck point.